joscarranzs/java-documentation/02-primitive-data-types/README.md

-# Data types in java
+# Data types in Java

 ## Numeric data types
 Java has several numeric data types to handle different ranges of values.
 Here are the types with definitions and examples: